michaeldorner/only-time-will-tell/README.md

 ## Prerequisites

-The simulation requires at least 50 GB storage, 16 GB RAM, and a powerful CPU for running the entire simulation (for options, see next section).
-We require Python 3.8 or higher.
+The simulation requires at least 50 GB storage, 16 GB RAM, a powerful CPU for running the entire simulation (for options, see next section), and Python 3.8 or higher.
 Install all dependencies via ```pip3 install -r requirements.txt```.
-We recommend 64 GB RAM and Python 3.9 or later.
+We highly recommend 64 GB RAM and Python 3.9 or later.

 If you want to create or change the plots, please install and use `jupyter`.